FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/regionname.md

 Region Name is a provider-assigned display name for an isolated geographic area where a [*resource*](#glossary:resource) is provisioned or a [*service*](#glossary:service) is provided.
 Region Name is commonly used for scenarios like analyzing cost and unit prices based on where *resources* are deployed.

+---
+The RegionName column adheres to the following requirements:

+* RegionName MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports deploying resources or services within a region.
+* If present, the column MUST conform to the following additional requirements:
+  * RegionName MUST be of type String.
+  * RegionName MUST conform to [String Handling](#stringhandling) requirements.
+  * RegionName MUST be null if [RegionId](#regionid) is null.
+  * RegionName MUST NOT be null if RegionId is not null.

+---
 The RegionName column adheres to the following requirements:

 * The RegionName column MUST be present in a [*FOCUS dataset*](#glossary:FOCUS-dataset) when the provider supports deploying resources or services within a region and MUST be of type String.